nwoik/google-sheet-parser/README.md

 3. Go to the LTRC google sheet and export to html
 4. Copy the LTRC folder into workspace
 5. Create an empty 'out' folder

-The workspace folder should look like this

-google-sheet-parser/
-|
-|--LTRC/
-|--out/
-|--node_modules/
-|--...

 6. Run the jest tests

 ```sh